taliesinb/chartreuse/README.markdown

 I wanted to write a chart parser to teach myself more about computational linguistics and to do simple experiments.
 This project actually turned out to be much easier than I expected, and I completed it in about two weekend afternoons.

-I also intend to rewrite this simple parser to JavaScript to provide an open-source parser library that can perform non-trivial work in the browser.
+I also intend to rewrite this simple parser in JavaScript to provide an open-source parser library that can perform parsing client-side.

 ## About the grammar